-The markets for genetically engineered (also called genetically modified or GM) crops are dominated by four seed and agrochemical companies.
+The markets for genetically engineered (also called genetically modified or GM) crops are dominated by five seed and agrochemical companies.
 The high level of corporate concentration in the seed market has already meant higher prices, limited choices for farmers, a narrowing of genetic diversity in crops, and stagnating innovation.

 CBAN Flyer – May 2019: Bayer – an introductory flyer